catholicconnectmatrimony-sudo/matri/PHOTO-REQUEST-SPEC.md

 ## 1. Purpose

 Simple feature to allow users to request photos from profiles that don't have any photos uploaded yet.
+Users can browse profiles even without photos; when a profile has zero approved photos, surface a "Request Photo" CTA.
 This encourages profile completion and improves user engagement.

 ---

 ## 2. MVP Scope

-- Show "Request Photo" button when viewing a profile that has **zero approved photos**
+- Users can browse profiles without photos; show a "Request Photo" button when viewing a profile that has **zero approved photos**
 - When clicked, send a photo request notification to the profile owner
 - Track photo requests in database (prevent duplicate requests)
 - Simple notification system (email + in-app)